Cover Image Credit: Wikipedia

 Being the fourth largest dam in India after Tehri dam, the Bhakra Nangal dam attracts a large number of tourists who come to visit the large reservoir and enjoy the stunning views of the dam and the surrounding location.
 This man-made magnificent gigantic structure is every bit alluring that has several spots ideal to spend a day with your loved ones having a good time.
 Gobind Sagar Lake which is touted as one of the best lakes in Himachal Pradesh features many serene spots for indulging in picnics and several recreational activities including boating in the reservoir, water skiing, kayaking, and sailing.

 History Of Bhakra Nangal Dam

-However, the construction of the dam started in the year 1948 by the then Lieutenant Governor of Punjab, Sir Louis Dane and Jawaharlal Nehru laid the first bricks of concrete into the riverbed of river Sutlej on November 17, 1955 to mark the symbolic commencement of work while addressing a gathering there.
-He described the dam to be considered as a gift for the people of India and to the future generations.
-He went on said, “This dam has been built with the unrelenting toil of man for the benefit of mankind and therefore is worthy of worship.
+However, the construction of the dam started in the year 1948 by the then Lieutenant Governor of Punjab, Sir Louis Dane and Jawaharlal Nehru laid the first bricks of concrete into the riverbed of river Sutlej on November 17, 1955, to mark the symbolic commencement of work while addressing a gathering there.
+He described the dam to be considered as a gift for the people of India and to future generations.
+He went on to say, “This dam has been built with the unrelenting toil of man for the benefit of mankind and therefore is worthy of worship.
 May you call it a temple or a gurdwara or a mosque, it inspired our admiration and reverence.”